 Baltimore PKD Center

-“I have received three mini-grants from NKF-MD in the past and continue to be incredibly grateful for the support.
+“I have received three mini-grants from National Kidney Foundation Serving Maryland and Delaware in the past and continue to be incredibly grateful for the support.
 My research is focused on adherence in adolescent kidney transplant recipients, knowing that graft survival rates for this group of patients are among the lowest of any age group, and poor adherence is likely a major contributor to these poor rates.
 One recognized barrier to adherence is poor patient-provider communication.
-With mini-grant funding from the National Kidney Foundation of Maryland, I have been able to support the addition of adolescent kidney transplant patients into the NIH-funded CKD: Hypertension Adherence in Teens (CHAT) study to evaluate provider communication regarding adherence and the impact of the provider role on medication adherence in patients with transplant.
-Preliminary data made possible by funding from the National Kidney Foundation of Maryland has allowed me to secure additional funding for 2015-2017 from the American Society of Transplantation/Astellas.
+With mini-grant funding from the National Kidney Foundation Serving Maryland and Delaware, I have been able to support the addition of adolescent kidney transplant patients into the NIH-funded CKD: Hypertension Adherence in Teens (CHAT) study to evaluate provider communication regarding adherence and the impact of the provider role on medication adherence in patients with transplant.
+Preliminary data made possible by funding from the National Kidney Foundation Serving Maryland and Delaware has allowed me to secure additional funding for 2015-2017 from the American Society of Transplantation/Astellas.
 Additionally, I have been afforded the opportunity to discuss our findings at several national meetings, including an oral presentation at the International Pediatric Transplant Association- Congress on Pediatrics in March 2015 and poster presentations at the American Society of Nephrology Annual Meeting in November 2014 and the upcoming American Transplant Congress in May 2015.
 I anticipate submission of a manuscript detailing our findings in the next several months.

-Again, I am extremely thankful for past, current and possibly future research support from the NKF-Maryland.”
+Again, I am extremely thankful for past, current and possibly future research support from the NKF Serving Maryland & Delaware.”

 Cozumel S. Pruette, MD, MHS